The Best Backdrops for Food & Product Photography: Compare Brands

 There are a variety of different options: natural textures from wood to concrete or cement are the perfect textures because of their natural grain and color.
 Stone textures such as marble and granite are also ideal.
 And with the right backdrop, you can create the perfect Instagram "kitchen."

 Size matters.
 Especially when shooting food.
 A rectangle is ideal.
 24 x 36" at a minimum... this is what most pros use.
 For social media posts, whether it's for Pinterest, a magazine layout, or for an Instagram story, using a rectangle backdrop for the ratio makes your job a whole lot easier from the get-go.
 Best Ever Backdrops has 3 sizes: 24 x 24, 36 x 24, and 46 x 36... plus any custom size can be created for you upon request.
 For those without a lot of space, smaller portable backdrops are always an option: 24 x 24" is offered by Best Ever Backdrops and is available single or double sided.
 Other Portables: Replica Surfaces and DropAWall offer 23 x 23" single sided.

 Should I create my own photography backdrops?

-It's easy to make them... and can be a fun creative outlet, but the time and effort you spend driving to the lumber yard or local hardware store to select a surface, have it cut, spend money on purchasing a variety of paints and tools... brushes, putty knives, etc. to create the look you want, create it, wait for it to dry -- is time consuming.
+Sure... and it's easy to make them, and can be a fun creative outlet, but the time and effort you spend driving to the lumber yard or local hardware store to select a surface, have it cut, spend money on purchasing a variety of paints and tools... brushes, putty knives, etc. to create the look you want, create it, wait for it to dry -- is time consuming.
 If you choose a wood surface, they are still heavy and a pain to store.
 They are also not stain and water resistant... unless you treat them.